 In the old days, delivering e-learning content on a mobile device meant designing a specific interface for each device.
 Now new devices are much more compatible with being included in the educational environment.
 At Competentum, we are keen on showing how great it is for the students when educators pay attention to their specific needs and their proximate environment.

-If you like numbers, come closer, because according to Cisco, by the end of 2014, the number of mobile-connected devices exceeded the number of people on earth, and by 2017, there will be nearly 1.4 mobile devices per capita.
-Google, on the other hand found out that 90% of users use multiple screens sequentially to accomplish a task over time.
+If you like numbers, come closer, because according to Cisco external link, by the end of 2014, the number of mobile-connected devices exceeded the number of people on earth, and by 2017, there will be nearly 1.4 mobile devices per capita.
+Google, on the other hand found out external link that 90% of users use multiple screens sequentially to accomplish a task over time.